cuhsat/RetroPie-Silent/README.md

 * Disables exit from EmulationStation

 ## Additional Files
+This repository also contains several diffs in case you want to recompile this packages.

 ### SysVinit
-This repository also contains the files `shutdown.c.diff` and `initreq.h.diff` to remove any broadcast warnings from the `shutdown` command. **Never** apply these diffs to any multi-user system or some people will punch you in the face!
+These diffs removes any broadcast warnings from the `shutdown` command.
+Never apply these diffs to any multi-user system or some people will punch you in the face!
+* `shutdown.c.diff`
+* `initreq.h.diff`

 ### EmulationStation
+* `Renderer_init_sdlgl.cpp` Disables the cursor earlier to prevent flicker
-This repository also contains the file `Window.cpp.diff` to remove the splash screen from EmulationStation (which normally can't be disabled by design [1]).
+* `Window.cpp.diff` - Removes the splash screen from EmulationStation (which normally can't be disabled by design [1])

 ----
 [1] https://github.com/Aloshi/EmulationStation/issues/203